It happened…jug don’t lie:

 A big reason why no one would schedule the Gophers was that Minnesota’s coach, Doc Spears, ran his offense out of “the shift”.
-Spears was buds with Knute Rockne—the man who perfected it.
+Spears was buds with Knute Rockne—the man who perfected it the controversial moving formation.
 Here’s how Rockne’s official page on the Notre Dame website sums it up:

 In the shift, all four backs were still in motion at the snap.
 Opponents were so dumbfounded by the shift that they couldn’t find a consistent way to handle it.
 The rules board finally enacted a law against the shift.